Author Guidelines

 Submission of Manuscripts

-Neither the length of the paper nor the category to which manuscripts are assigned necessarily reflects their importance to the field.
-Manuscripts are to be submitted online via the JBHSR’s Editorial Manager Website at http://www.editorialmanager.com/jbhs/.
+Manuscripts are to be submitted online via the JBHS&R’s Editorial Manager Website, http://www.editorialmanager.com/jbhs/default.aspx .
 Please visit this site for more details on how to register with Editorial Manager and how to upload and electronically submit your manuscript.

 Manuscript Preparation

 Manuscripts must be uploaded to Editorial Manager as a Microsoft Word document.
 Do not use the graphics option for tables or the sequential (embedded) footnote option.
-Manuscripts must be double-spaced (including abstracts, footnotes, block quotations, references, tables and appendixes), with one-inch margins.
+Manuscripts must be double-spaced (including abstracts, footnotes, block quotations, references, and tables), with one-inch margins.
 The manuscript pages should be numbered consecutively starting with the first page of the text (not abstract).
 The use of first person (i.e., I, we, our) in the manuscript narrative should not be used.
 In addition, authors are expected to use "person/people first" language (e.g., "individuals with chronic mental disorders" rather than "the chronic mentally ill").

 Manuscript Contents

-Manuscript submissions should consist of a title page WITHOUT author names and a second title page with author names and affiliations.
-All tables and figures should be uploaded and appear at the end of the manuscript narrative.
+Manuscript submissions should contain four separate Microsoft Word document files: 1) a title page with author information; 2) the manuscript narrative including a second title page WITHOUT author information, abstract, and references list; 3) tables (if applicable); and 4.) figures (if applicable).
+Table and figure document files should be uploaded and appear at the end of the manuscript narrative.
 Each manuscript submission must include the following items:

 Implications for Behavioral Health: JBHS&R is committed to publishing manuscripts in applied behavioral health policy and services delivery as well as publishing articles based upon empirical research.
-All manuscripts must contain a section heading (with appropriate narrative) located near the end of the manuscript entitled Implications for Behavioral Health.
+All manuscripts must contain a section heading (with appropriate narrative) as the last major section of the manuscript entitled "Implications for Behavioral Health".

 Conflict of Interest Statement: Authors are required to include a Conflicts of Interest Statement section after the Implications section and before the References.